vmware/ansible-collection-alb/docs/avi_pkiprofile.rst

                   - When enabled, avi will not trust intermediate and root certs presented by a client.
                 </div>
                                 <div style="font-size: small">
-                  - Instead, only the chain certs configured in the certificate authority section will be used to verify trust of the client's cert.
+                  - Instead, only the chain certs configured in the certificate authority section will be used to verify trust of the clients cert.
                 </div>
                                 <div style="font-size: small">
                   - Allowed in enterprise edition with any value, essentials edition(allowed values- true), basic edition(allowed values- true), enterprise with